mariusavram123/cisco-notes/ENCOR/BGP.md

 - Notice that the TCP source port is 179 and the destination port is 59884 on R1; the ports are opposite on R2

+##### Active

+- In the Active state, BGP starts a new 3-way TCP handshake.
+If a connection is established, an Open message is sent, the hold timer is set to 4 minutes and the state moves to OpenSent.
+If this attempt for TCP connection fails, the state moves back to the Connect state and the ConnectRetryTimer is reset

+##### OpenSent

+- In the OpenSent state an Open message has been sent from the originating router and is awaiting an Open message from the other router

+- Once the originating router receives the Open message from the other router, both Open messages are checked for errors

+- The following items are examined:

+    - BGP versions must match

+    - The source IP address of the Open message must match IP address that is configured for the neighbor

+    - The AS number in the OPEN message must match what is configured for the neighbor

+    - BGP identifiers (RIDs) must be unique.
+If a RID does not exist, this condition is not met

+    - Security parameters (such as password and TTL) must be set appropriately

+- If the OPEN message does not have any errors, the hold time is negotiated (using the lower value), and a KEEPALIVE message is sent (assuming that the value is not set to 0).
+The connection state is then moved to OpenConfirm.
+If an error is seen in the OPEN message, a NOTIFICATION message is sent, and the state is moved back to Idle

+- If TCP receives a disconnect message, BGP closes the connection, resets the ConnectRetryTimer and sets the state to Active.
+Any other input in this process results in the state moving to Idle

+##### OpenConfirm

+- In the OpenConfirm state, BGP waits for a KEEPALIVE or NOTIFICATION message

+- Upon receipt of a neighbor's KEEPALIVE message, the state is moved to Established

+- If the hold timer expires, a stop event occurs or if a NOTIFICATION message is received, the state is moved to Idle

+##### Established

+- In the Established state, the BGP connection is established

+- BGP neighbors exchange routes using UPDATE messages

+- As UPDATE and KEEPALIVE messages are received, the hold timer is reset

+- If the hold timer expires, an error is detected, and BGP moves the neighbor back to the Idle state

+### Basic BGP Configuration

+- BGP router configuration requires the following components:

+    - **BGP Session Parameters**: BGP session parameters provide settings that involve establishing communication to the remote BGP neighbor.
+Session settings include the ASN of the BGP peer, authentication and keepalive timers

+    - **Address family initialization**: The address family is initialized under the BGP router configuration mode.
+Network advertisement and summarization occur within the address family

+    - **Activate the address family on the BGP peer**: In order for a session to initiate, one address family for a neighbor must be activated.
+The router's IP address is added to the neighbor table, and BGP attempts to establish a BGP session or accepts a BGP session initiated from the peer router

+- Steps to configure BGP:

+    - **Step 1**: Initialize the BGP routing process:

+    ```
+    conf t
+     router bgp <as-number>
+    ```

+    - **Step 2**: Optional - Statically define the BGP router ID (RID).
+The dynamic RID allocation logic uses the highest IP address on any up loopback interface.
+If there is not an up loopback interface, then the highest IP address of any up interface becomes the RID when the BGP process initializes

+    - To ensure that the RID does not change, a static RID is assigned (typically representing an IPv4 address that resides on the router(such as a loopback address).
+Any IPv4 address can be used, including IP addresses not configured on the router

+    - When the BGP router ID changes, the BGP sessions reset and need to be reestablished

+    - Configuring a static BGP router ID:

+    ```
+    conf t
+     router bgp <as-number>
+      bgp router-id <router-id>
+    ```

+    - **Step 3**: Identify the BGP neighbor's IP address and autonomous system number within the BGP router configuration:

+    ```
+    router bgp <as-number>
+     neighbor <ip-address> remote-as <as-number>
+    ```

+    - It is important to understand the traffic flow of the BGP packets within the peers

+    - The source IP address of the BGP packets still reflects the IP address of the outbound interface.
+When a BGP packet is received, the router correlates the source IP address of the packet with the IP address configured for that neighbor.
+If the BGP packet source does not match an entry in the neighbor table, the packet cannot be associated to a neighbor and it is discarded

+    - Cisco IOS activates IPv4 address family by default.
+This can simplify the configuration in IPv4 endvironments as step 4 and step 5 are optional but may cause confusion when working with other address families

+    - Disabling the defaul IPv4 address family configuration:

+    ```
+    conf t
+     router bgp <as-number>
+      no bgp default ipv4 unicast
+    ```

+    - **Step 4**: Initialize the address family with the BGP router configuration:

+    ```
+    conf t
+     router bgp <as-number>
+      address-family <afi> <safi>
+    ```

+    - AFI values are IPv4 or IPv6, SAFI values are unicast or multicast

+    - **Step 5**: Activate the address family for the BGP neighbor on the BGP address family configuration:

+    ```
+    conf t
+     router bgp <as-number>
+      addresss-family <afi> <safi>
+       neighbor <ip-address> activate
+    ```

+    - On IOS and IOS XE devices, the default subsequent address family identifier (SAFI) for IPv4 and IPv6 address families is unicast and is optional